The Princess of Wales during a Heads Together event

 I remember a friend, who had gone through cancer treatment, giving me a book showing photos of animals doing funny things; this was ideal to leaf through when I was washed out during treatment, too tired to hold a book

 But anyone who wanted to know what helped The Princess (we all do) was doomed to disappointment.
-Nothing in the video gave us anything we could copy – just a lot ofcringe-making and boring patronising talk.
-It was obvious the NHS and government had orchestrated the whole shoot to focus attention away from the deficiencies of UK cancer treatment.
-By focusing on the Waleses and their family, they hopde to stop anyone from asking awkward questions such as “why can’t I have this?”
+Nothing in the video gave us anything we could copy – just a lot of cringe-making and patronising talk.
+It was obvious the NHS had orchestrated the whole shoot to deflect attention away from the deficiencies of UK cancer treatment.
+By focusing on the Waleses and their family, they hoped to stop anyone from asking awkward questions such as “why can’t I have this?”

 Lord Darzi’s recent report painted a depressing picture of how behind the rest of the world the UK is when it comes to cancer treatment – and if the Princess is being muzzled and not allowed to tell us what worked for her – I don’t see much improvement.